thehyve/ohdsi-etl-abucasis/README.md

 #### Prepare the target database
 - Create an empty database, e.g. `vocab`.
-- Add standard vocabularies, unzipped, to `resources/vocabularies/standard`.
+- Upload the standard vocabularies.

 #### Customize configuration
 In `config/`: